novika-lang/novika/README.md

 Current revision (rev10) is pretty stable, but unbearably slow.
 This is due to my naïve code, of course, but also due to Novika's design itself.
-I'm not going to make any more compromises on the design part though, so when the design crystalizes, there are going to be thorough language specs, you'd, too, be able to contribute and **embrace the design**.
+I'm not going to make any more compromises on the design part though, so when it crystalizes (and it more or less did), there are going to be thorough language specs.

+And then we all will **embrace the design**.
 This could be Novika's motto, huh?
 Do programming languages have mottos?

 That is, further implementations (if they won't go nuclear) must work hard to make the most stupid and naive code run relatively